NOC-MSM/CoNES/docs/building.rst

 required to build NEMO; ``setup_nemo`` is the NEMO/XIOS build script, which checks out the source code and builds NEMO/XIOS using the ``arch_files`` compiler directives for the container environment.

-In the ``%post`` section, the base OS is defined along with mandatory binaries.
-Any relevant dependencies not available via ``apt-get`` (MPI, HDF5 and netCDF) are built from source.
-Finally, NEMO and XIOS are compiled using the previously imported setup script from ``%files``.
+In the :singularity:`%post` section, the base OS is defined along with mandatory binaries.
+Any relevant dependencies not available via :bash:``apt-get`` (MPI, HDF5 and netCDF) are built from source.
+Finally, NEMO and XIOS are compiled using the previously imported setup script from :singularity:``%files``.
 The following is truncated for brevity:

 .. code-block:: singularity